SRHS patient learns via media, not hospital, of losing another provider

 That was just months after the hospital abruptly severed ties with Millette leading to a transition many patients said was mismanaged.

-However, the hospital system kept his nurse practitioner Smith in place seeing patients in the wake of the break up.
+However, the hospital system kept Smith in place, seeing patients in the wake of the breakup.

-Swaim-Gray said she Googled the hospital and Millette and found an article from the Sun Herald, that explained the hospital system had used Smith for an interim period, after Millette’s departure, and then let her go on Feb.
+Swaim-Gray said she Googled the hospital and Millette and found an article from the Sun Herald that explained the hospital system had used Smith for an interim period, after Millette’s departure, and then let her go Feb.
 1.

 “I had to find out something from the newspaper and Google?”
 Swaim-Gray said.
 “No phone calls, nothing?
 Come to find out, they let her go Feb.
 1. You would have thought, within that time, we could have gotten a phone call or something from the hospital.”